DappCoderr/Cadence-Fun/doc/docs/Module 3/Lesson 1.md

 sidebar_position: 1
 ---

+Welcome to Module 3! 🎉

-In Module 2, we covered essential concepts like creating contracts, working with resources, structures, declaring functions, handling variables, implementing destructors, and using enums.
-Congratulations on mastering these fundamentals!
-You now have a solid grasp of Cadence basics.
+In Module 2, we covered essential topics like contract creation, resources, structures, function declaration, variables, destroy function, and enums.
+By now, you should have a solid understanding of Cadence basics.

-Module 3 will take you further by adding more features to our contract and introducing new concepts.
-Get ready to expand your knowledge and skills.
-Let's dive in and explore what Module 3 has to offer! so don’t wait let’s deep dive
+But guess what?
+We're not stopping there!
+Module 3 will build upon what you've learned and introduce new exciting features to our contract.
+Get ready to level up your Cadence skills and explore more functionalities.

+Are you excited to dive deeper?
+Let's embark on this journey together and uncover what Module 3 has in store for us! 💪✨